-- a.
-Responsible Agency: - i.
+- i.
 ICE/ERO conducts a pre-transport screening to evaluate UAC for febrile respiratory disease and visible signs of potential communicable diseases prior to transfer from CBP to an ORR shelter in accordance with the Pre-Transport Screening Protocol.
 UAC diagnosed with fever, cough, sore throat, or visible signs of potential communicable diseases will not be cleared for transfer via commercial flight.
-Febrile UAC, or those visually presenting with symptoms mentioned, will be re-submitted to HHS/ORR for re-designation to local ORR shelters. - While in CBP custody, in accordance with the CBP National Standards on TEDS Policy, CBP Officers and Agents must be alert to medical symptoms such as coughing, fever, diarrhea, rashes or emaciation, in addition to obvious wounds, injuries, cuts, bruising or bleeding, heat related injury or illness, and dehydration.
-Any observed or reported injury or illness must be reported, and appropriate medical care must be provided or sought in a timely manner.
+Febrile UAC, or those visually presenting with symptoms mentioned, will be re-submitted by ICE/ERO to HHS/ORR for re-designation to local ORR shelters. - ii.
+While in CBP custody, in accordance with the CBP National Standards on TEDS Policy, CBP Officers and Agents must be alert to medical symptoms such as coughing, fever, diarrhea, rashes or emaciation, in addition to obvious wounds, injuries, cuts, bruising or bleeding, heat related injury or illness, and dehydration.
+Any observed or reported injury or illness must be communicated, and appropriate medical care must be provided or sought in a timely manner.
 TEDS also requires CBP to be alert to physical, mental, or developmental disabilities that may require particular care or oversight.

 - i.
 During intake by CBP or ICE, UAC are screened for obvious diseases, injury, and/or disability and are referred for a medical evaluation, as needed. - ii.
-UAC are screened for febrile respiratory disease and visible signs of potential communicable diseases prior to moving to a new location. - iii.
+UAC are screened by ICE/ERO prior to transfer to ORR for febrile respiratory disease and visible signs of potential communicable diseases. - iii.
 Any UAC with a serious medical condition or complaint will be transported to a local healthcare facility for evaluation and treatment.
-If still in ICE/ERO custody, ICE/ERO personnel shall accompany and remain with the UAC until the completion of treatment and official medical clearance is provided.

-- iv.
-If the UAC is hospitalized, appropriate ICE/ERO supervisory notification shall occur. - v.
+If still in DHS

+- custody, DHS personnel shall accompany and remain with the UAC until the completion of treatment and official medical clearance is provided. - iv.
+If the UAC is hospitalized, appropriate supervisory notification shall occur. - v.
 Transfer: Evaluation for Suitability to Air Transfer.
-When the UAC is transported to HHS custody, ICE contractors review the paperwork to determine the necessary forms (either IHSC-795J or I-779) are included prior to intiating the transfer. - c.
-Requirements: - i.
-Medical Clearance for Release by either a physician or if the UAC went to a healthcare facility with a medical professional in processing health screening. - ii.
+When the UAC is transported to HHS custody, ICE contractors review the paperwork to determine that the necessary forms (either IHSC-795J or I-779) are included prior to intiating the transfer.

+- i.
+Medical Clearance for Release by either a physician, or if the UAC went to a healthcare facility, with a medical professional in processing health screening.

+- ii.
 Medical or Hospital Records.

-iii.
+- iii.
 Medications, if applicable.

-2. Health Service Emergencies in DHS Custody
+2. Medical Emergencies in DHS Custody

-- a.
-Responsible Agency: - i.
+- i.
 DHS shall respond immediately to observed or reported medical emergencies, and contact local emergency medical services when a UAC is determined to need urgent medical care. - ii.
-If the UAC is removed from the facility for medical treatment and he or she is in ICE/ERO custody, ICE/ERO personnel shall accompany and remain with the UAC until the completion of treatment and official medical clearance is provided. - iii.
-If the UAC is hospitalized, appropriate supervisory notifications shall occur. - b.
-Timeframe/Deadline: - i.
+If the UAC is removed from the facility for medical treatment and he or she is in DHS custody during transport, DHS personnel shall accompany and remain with the UAC until the completion of treatment and official medical clearance is provided. - iii.
+If the UAC is hospitalized, appropriate supervisory notifications shall occur.

+i.
 Within two hours of reportable events or as soon as practical, telephonic notification must be made to the ICE/ERO Deputy Assistant for Field Operations for certain significant incidents, including significant injury or death.
 For other medical incidents, such as admittance to a hospital for less serious events, telephonic notification is not required, but the incident must be reported through an Executive Summary and Significant Event Notification (SEN) application within 24 hours.
 ICE/ERO should notify ORR once the UAC is released from the hospital or emergency care facility.

 ii.
-While in CBP custody, CBP assumes the responsibility to provide appropriate medical care for all UACs.
+While in CBP custody, CBP assumes the responsibility to provide medical care for all UAC.
 Once the UAC is cleared for travel by a competent medical professional, CBP will request placement from ORR via the UAC Portal, to which all medically relevant information is relayed.